 The “Digital” initiative allows customers to order eat-in, takeout and drive thru food through a mobile ordering and payment system.
 Customer to kitchen connection.
 Meanwhile, the “Experience of the Future” accelerator includes self-serve digital kiosks and table service.
-Their careful focus on Process, Technology and People (PTP) resulted in a more connected experience.
+Their careful focus on People, Process and Technology (PPT) resulted in a more connected experience.
 It shaved seconds off each interaction AND made more customers happy.

 Unbelievable productivity gains

 So, over five years, McDonald's have increased the number of stores, improved their talent (PPT) and made the business more scale-able.
 Sounds impressive, but perhaps not surprising - until you compare the staff numbers.
 In 2013, not counting franchisee enterprises, McDonald's employed 440,000 people.
 In 2018 they employed 210,000 people.
 Millions more burgers, thousands more stores, less than half the people. (ref: Statista.com)